aleshaleksey/fansys23/spell-list.md

 |Limitations|There must be plant life (at least "medium") within 120ft|-2
 |Save|Dex or Str|-1

-**Description**: Vigorous plant life sprouts and grasp at all targets in range, causing them to be "grappled" on a failed save, and transforming it to difficult terrain.
+**Description**: Vigorous plant life sprouts and grasps at all targets in range, causing them to be "grappled" on a failed save, and transforming it to difficult terrain.

 **Upcast (local)**: Increase the radius by 5ft for every 1MP of cost paid.